gvellut/gpx2exif/README.md

   Add GPS EXIF tags to local images based on a GPX file

 Options:
   -d, --delta TEXT              Time shift to apply to the photo times to
                                 match the date in GPX (see documentation for format).
-Multiple possible.[default: no
+Multiple possible.[default: no shift]
-                                  shift]

   -z, --delta-tz TEXT           Time zone offset to apply to the photo times
                                 to match the date in GPX (see documentation for format).
 If present, assumes --ignore-
                                 offset. [default: no shift (timezone of the image if present)]

   -t, --tolerance TEXT          Tolerance if time of the photo is not inside
                                 the time range of the GPX track. (default:
                                 10s)

   -o, --ignore-offset           Flag to indicate that the OffsetTimeOriginal
                                 should not be used (time of images is assumed UTC).
 Use --delta to compensate for both timezone and drift.

-  -c, --clear                     Flag to indicate that the times of the
+  -c, --clear                   Flag to indicate that the times of the photos
-                                  photos should be cleared if no position can be computed.
+                                should be cleared if no position can be computed.

-  -k, --kml TEXT                  Path for a KML output file with placemarks
+  -k, --kml TEXT                Path for a KML output file with placemarks for
-                                  for the photos (useful for checking the delta)
+                                the photos (useful for checking the delta)

-  --update-images / --no-update-images
-                                  Flag to indicate that the images should not be udpated and only a KML will generated
+  -n, --no-update-images        Flag to indicate that the images should not be

-  -u, --update-time / --no-update-time
+                                udpated and only a KML will generated

-                                  Flag to indicate that the times of the photos should be updated according to the delta.
+  -u, --update-time             Flag to indicate that the times of the photos
+                                should be updated according to the delta.

   --kml_thumbnail_size INTEGER  Pixel size of the image popup in the KML --help                        Show this message and exit.
 ```

 ## flickr subcommand